Forest-Economics-Goettingen/woodValuationDE/README.md

 The function estimates the skidded share of the volume over bark of the standing trees that are to be harvested.
-It is the share of salable volume, but excluding private fuel wood since this is not commercially skidded.
+It is the share of salable volume but excludes fuel wood proportions that are not assumed to be commercially skidded.
 The share of skidded wood is required to derive the harvest costs per unit standing volume.
 The function is based on the assortment tables of [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in [Fuchs et al. (in preparation)](#fuchs.inpreparation).
 The underlying assortment tables are based on data of HessenForst, the